Model 1913 Cavalry Saber

 The Model 1913 Cavalry Sword, commonly referred to as the Patton Saber, was a cavalry sword designed for the U.S. Army by Second Lieutenant (later General) George S. Patton Jr. in 1913.
+Issued during World War I, the saber was the last sword to be used by the U.S. Cavalry.

 History

 The saber is traditionally the weapon of the U.S. Cavalry; the 1913 Cavalry saber design replaced the Model 1906 Light Cavalry Saber ("Ames" saber), which itself was little changed from the Model 1860 Light Cavalry Saber.

 Patton designed the saber when he was Master of the Sword at the Mounted Service School; unlike earlier revisions of cavalry sabers, however, the 1913 saber was a complete redesign.

 Patton suggested the revision from a curved cutting sword to a straight thrusting sword style of attack, following his extensive training in France.

 Following the 1912 Olympics in Stockholm, Patton traveled with his family to Dresden, Berlin, and Nuremberg.
 Seeking the greatest swordsman in Europe to study with, Patton was told the "beau sabreur" of the French Army would be the one.
 Adjutant M. Cléry was a French "master of arms" and instructor of fencing at the Cavalry School at Saumur.

 Patton went to Saumur to undergo an intense study with the master.
 Upon his return, Patton wrote a report on his sword studies that was revised for the Army and Navy Journal.
 Patton's first article for the well-known Cavalry Journal appeared in the March 1913 issue.

 In the summer of 1913, following his advising the Ordnance Department on sword redesign, Patton was allowed to return to Saumur to study once again under Cléry.
 Patton was next assigned to the Mounted Service School at Fort Riley, Kansas, as a student and "Master of the Sword", the top instructor in a new course in swordsmanship.

 It was here he wrote two training manuals in mounted and unmounted swordsmanship, "Saber Exercise 1914", and "Diary of the Instructor in Swordsmanship".
 Patton's original saber is on display at the General George Patton Museum at Fort Knox, Kentucky.